Mynusjanai/flatiron-p2-housing/README.md

 **Key Takeaways:** <br>
 - Examining the prices homes have sold for according to their age, shows younger homes and older homes selling for much higher prices than those in the past 30-70 years.<br>

-- This may be to older homes’ build quality, vintage style and flair, or larger land plots.
+- This may be to older homes’ build quality, vintage style, and flair, or larger land plots.
 Younger homes may tend to have newer appliances, integrated technology (ie. smart homes), more outlandish architecture techniques, and resistance against regional natural disasters like earthquakes.<br><br>

 ![grade vs price](./img/grade_vs_price_rev.png)<br><br>